oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/private_copies/README.md

 Generally, increasing the number of private copies of an array within a loop situated in a task kernel will increase the throughput of that loop at the cost of increased memory use.
 However, in most cases, there is a limit beyond which increasing the number of private copies does not have any further effect on the throughput of the loop.
 That limit is the maximum exploitable concurrency of the outer loop.

 The correct `private_copies` factor for a given array depends on your goals for the design, the criticality of the loop in question, and its impact on your design's overall throughput.
 A typical design flow may be to:
 1. Experiment with different values of `private_copies`.
+Alternatively, in many cases it is possible to analytically determine what this value should be by looking at the latency and loop capacity numbers that you can find in the reports.
 2. Observe what impact the values have on the overall throughput and memory use of your design.
 3. Choose the appropriate value that allows you to achieve your desired throughput and area goals.